 Senior Advisor to the Dean

-Exploring how the Metaverse can and will shift behavior (the way we do things) and specifically the impact this change in behavior will have on cities, organizations, and communities.
-Her work includes: guiding the research of students designing a stadium in the Metaverse (with a focus on services provided and the associated economics); partnering with the Conference of Mayors to profile the impact of the Metaverse on sports and cities using student research; and exploring how six cities might utilize the Metaverse to shift their identify and improve their connection to the broader communities they serve.
-“Web 3 and the Metaverse excite me, I’m especially interested in how executives translate these new abilities to bend time and space to service perceived needs, and create communities. with respect to the Metaverse.”
+Exploring how emerging technologies can and will shift behavior (the way we do things) and specifically the impact this change in behavior will have on cities, organizations, and communities.
+Her work includes: guiding the research of students designing a stadium in emerging technologies (with a focus on services provided and the associated economics); partnering with the Conference of Mayors to profile the impact of emerging technologies on sports and cities using student research; and exploring how six cities might utilize emerging technologies to shift their identify and improve their connection to the broader communities they serve.

 Mohammad Hamad